Jtfinlay/gatsby-blog/posts/2018-8-22-fluent-conference.md

 ---
 path: "/blog/oreilly-2018"
 date: "2018-08-22"
-title: O'Reilly Fluent Conference 2018
+title: O'Reilly Fluent Conference
+tags: "Conference"
 ---

 Back in June, I had the opportunity to attend the O'Reilly Fluent Conference in San José, CA. It was a fantastic experience.
 I met a lot of amazing people and learned a ton.
 Conferences are an amazing opportunity to break out from your day to day and gain perspective on the industry.
 The O'Reilly conference was a great experience for this, being a 4-day flash flood of web enthusiasts.